LGfL's Response to Coronavirus

 Maintaining focus throughout an entire lesson is another area that can be challenging for those with dyslexia.
 This is, in part due to the fact we are having to work that much harder to simply try and keep up with the lesson.
 Learning Through Movement also has an excellent section about focus and how safe, structured movement breaks can be used in the classroom to help maintain focus throughout a lesson.

 Dyslexic (as well as many non-dyslexic) learners often find that visuals can support understanding and retention of written and spoken information.
 Any images can be used but symbols are one option that offers simple and consistent representations of written words.
-You can find symbols for a wide range of vocabulary in LGfL’s Widgit Symbol Library.
+You can find symbols for a wide range of vocabulary in LGfL’s Widgit Symbol Library (you will need to log in with your USO to access this LGfL premium resource).
 We have created three examples of how symbols could be used in the context of supporting a dyslexic learner.
 Homophone List, Topic Vocabulary Glossary and Prefix/Suffix meaning (morphology) list.

 Technology can play a huge part in removing barriers to learning for people with dyslexia.
 Many mainstream platforms and devices include helpful features such as Text to Speech, Speech to Text, Spelling and Grammar Checkers and Text Prediction.
 LGfL schools have free access to WordQ+SpeakQ which is an easy to use application that you can download for Windows Machines.
 It provides text to speech, speech to text and an excellent example of predictive text functionality.
 Another fantastic advantage is that it has an exam mode which enables only specific features so that if this is someone's usual way of working they can use it in exams and possibly remove the need for a reader or scribe.